Podcast: Play in new window | Download

 Matching TSP Contributions Chart

-Members of the uniformed services only receive matching contributions if they participate in the blended retirement system.
-Otherwise, they do not receive matching contributions.
+Military members only receive matching contributions in the Blended Retirement System (BRS), not the legacy High 36 pension plan.
 FERS employees are eligible for matching contributions from the government.

-Thrift Savings Plan participants who are eligible to receive a matching contribution receive an automatic 1% contribution from the federal government, then a 100% match for the first 3% they contribute, followed by an additional 0.5% match for the next 2% they contribute, bringing the maximum agency contribution to 5%.
+BRS participants receive an automatic 1% contribution from the federal government, then a 100% match for the first 3% they contribute, followed by an additional 0.5% match for the next 2% they contribute.
+The total maximum agency contribution is 5%.

 Participants can contribute as high of a percentage of their salary as they wish, as long as they don’t exceed total contribution limits, including the catch-up limits allowed for those age 50 and above.